wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.1.5 =
+= 2.1.6 =
-Bug fix related to PHP Strict Warnings and page templates.
+Deprecated use of function 'split' is now fixed.